AdobeDocs/cc-everywhere/src/pages/guides/tutorials/getting-started.md

 ## Introduction

 Hello, and welcome to this tutorial!
-The Adobe Express Embed SDK will be an amazing integration for your projects, allowing you to launch Adobe Express directly from your web applications.
-This guide will walk you through setting up the credentials and starting to implement the SDK in your project.
+The Adobe Express Embed SDK is an amazing integration opportunity for any project, allowing you to launch Adobe Express directly from your web applications.
+This guide will walk you through setting up the credentials and starting to implement the SDK.

 ### Prerequisites